rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 # Main task List
 charaters to be used ✔ ✘

+[ ] Very important: Mutex variables (lock and unlock). 'lock' or (setAndUnlock) and 'unlock' (setVar can't change this variables when locked).
+An ideia: lock can return an token that can be used by an special setLockedVar to change this value (this allow just one client to change a locked variable).
-[ ] Variable persistency
+[ ] Variables started with '_' are internal flags.
+Do not allow this names [ ] Variable persistency
 [ ] Configuration system (to specify)
 [ ] UDP replay to server search